 2. Panoply (ETL + cloud data warehouse)

 Panoply makes it fast and easy for both developers and non-programmers to automatically pull data out of PostgreSQL.
-The Panoply all-in-one data pipeline is the only cloud ETL provider and data warehouse combination.
-Panoply doesn’t limit you to a few choices of BI tools to process your data.
-It connects to tons of popular tools.
+Panoply is the only cloud ETL provider and data warehouse combination.
+Panoply connects to tons of popular BI and analytics tools so you can use your fave.

 Automated Postgres data extraction, prep, and load to your tool of choice happens with just a few clicks and a login.
 Under the hood, Panoply uses an ELT approach instead of traditional ETL.
 Data ingestion is faster and more dynamic because you don’t have to wait for transformation to finish before you load your data.
 And Panoply builds managed cloud data warehouses for every user.
 So you won’t need to set up a separate destination to store all the data you pull from Postgres with Panoply’s ELT process.